DiscontinuedUpdate: Asics Gel Kayano 25

 The I.G.S.® (Impact Guidance System) design guides the foot in order to let it achieve a more natural transition through the gait cycle.
 Another interesting mechanism Guidance Trusstic System™ is used and it works together with the I.G.S.® to structurally support the runner’s foot.
 It reduces the impact of foot-strikes and supports the weight of the body.
 The Guidance Line, a flex groove placed vertically in the midsole to guide the runner to follow the natural gait while running.

 The Rearfoot and Forefoot GEL® Cushioning System is in charge of absorbing impact shock during the foot-strike, making each step more agreeable.

 The SpevaFoam™ 45 Lasting makes the platform softer and more accommodating of the wearer’s foot.

-The DuoMax™ Support System offers a package of stability and durability by providing the runners with enhanced support to the mid-foot.
+The DuoMax™ Support System, also found in the Kayano 25, offers a package of stability and durability by providing the runners with enhanced support to the mid-foot.
 Therefore, the runners are able to enjoy a balanced ride without feeling tired.